 In the interest of due process, the College provides an appeal process for a student who believes that a recorded final grade does not accurately reflect his/her academic performance in a course due to issuance of an arbitrary grade, inconsistent grading practice, or mechanical error.
-The policy and procedure is found at http://www.mc3.edu/about-us/policies/8581
+Click here for the full Grade Appeal Policy.